oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 called the Tait-Bryan convention, which we describe as follows.

-Specifically the Euler angles :math:`(\psi, \theta, \phi)` is the three rotational quantities about each *intrinsic* axis which altogether describe the 3D rotation.
+Specifically the Euler angles :math:`(\psi, \theta, \phi)` is the three rotational quantities about each *intrinsic* axis which altogether describes the 3D rotation.

 Let us first describe the rotation axes by visualizing an airplane.
 Consider its